netdata/netdata/docs/configure/nodes.md

 To edit `netdata.conf`, run `./edit-config netdata.conf`.
 You may need to elevate your privileges with `sudo` or another method for `edit-config` to write into the config directory.
 Use your `$EDITOR`, make your changes, and save the file.

-> You may need to use `sudo` or another method of elevating your privileges: `sudo ./edit-config netdata.conf`.
->
 > `edit-config` uses the `EDITOR` environment variable on your system to edit the file.
 On many systems, that is
 > defaulted to `vim` or `nano`.
 To change this variable for the current session (it will revert to the default when you
 > reboot), export a new value: `export EDITOR=nano`.
 Or, [make the change